Information: YAKINDU Traceability Is Now itemis ANALYZE

 The following image illustrates which data are relevant for the data access: you just need to set the database’s host, port number, and the credentials for accessing the database.

 Once access is granted, you can specify which artifacts are relevant, based on attribute filters.

-In the example above, we configure YAKINDU Traceability to extract the id and the severity of all work items of type Software Requirement.
+In the example above, we configure YAKINDU Traceability (now itemis ANALYZE) to extract the id and the severity of all work items of type Software Requirement.

 The extraction of, say, stakeholder requirements and links between stakeholder requirements can be configured in the same manner.